The ATLAS Virtual Research Assistant: VRA Performance

 Because we are using feature-based algorithms, our first port-of-call to understand this misclassification is to investigate the features.
 We find that five of the features calculated for AT2024lwd have values that are much more consistent with the Galactic and/or Garbage population ({\tt Nnondet\_std}, {\tt Nnondet\_mean}, {\tt log10\_std\_ra\_min5d}, {\tt log10\_std\_dec\_min5d} and {\tt ebv\_sfd}), (see Appendix \ref{sec:app_feature_distribs}, Figure \ref{fig:24lwd}).

 The light curve history features {\tt Nnondet\_std} and {\tt Nnondet\_mean} are high because the rise of the transient happened to coincide with a waxing moon, as we can see in Figure \ref{fig:missed_day1}.
 A single detection in the days before the alert was followed by a streak of non-detections as the sky grew brighter faster than the transient.
-Transients rising with the moon is not uncommon but a single detection (out of four frames) followed by 10 days of non detections is a very specific failure mode.
+Transients rising with the moon is not uncommon but a single detection (out of four frames) followed by 10 days of non detections is a very specific failure mode (at least in our experience - since deploying the VRA this case has not arisen).
 In combination with an unusually large scatter in the Ra and Dec measurements, and a sky location that coincides with a slightly elevated extinction, the mis-classification is as a galactic bogus alert can be understood as a combination of unlikely events.
-No action is taken at this stage.
+No action is taken at this stage, but should similar cases be uncovered by cross-matching between the garbage and the TNS, we would review which features are most decisive in silencing these alerts and which additional training may need to be performed.

 Overall on day 1, 69\% of the eyeball list is auto-garbaged, 5\% is sent to the Galactic Candidate eyeball list, 9\% remains in the extra-galactic candidate eyeball list and 18\% have been neither eyeballed nor auto-garbage, they await further data.
 We say that they are in \textit{purgatory}.